ManoManoTech/firefighter-incident/docs/Contributing/faq.md

+# FAQ and Troubleshooting

-# For VS Code users and pyright
+> Mainly for VS Code and pyright users

 ## Conflicting stubs with VS Code extension